Eppo-exp/eppo-multiplatform/.changeset/five-laws-do.md

 "dart-sdk": patch
 ---

-Web artifacts for Dart SDK are not built in release mode, which reduces the size of wasm file from 12M down to 2M.
+Web artifacts for Dart SDK are now built in release mode, which reduces the size of wasm file from 12M down to 2M.